 These photographs were captured on a short two day, three night visit to Singapore in February 2013.
 I was unable to do more than scratch the surface of this intriguing island city-state on such a brief trip, but I did manage to take a few interesting shots while I was there.
 Most of my time was spent in Singapore’s historic Chinatown, known in Chinese as Niucheshui 牛車水 (literally “ox-cart water”), but I also ventured into Little India and the Downtown Core.

 There are plenty of crummy old apartment blocks in Taiwan, many of them abandoned and left to the elements.
-I seldom take more than a cursory look any more since they’re so easy to find—just ride or walk around and look for open or broken windows.
-Most of the time there isn’t much to look at inside and anything valuable or interesting has almost always been removed.
-Even so, I stopped for a moment to investigate this particular building in Su’ao 蘇澳, a township in Yilan 宜蘭, and was mildly surprised with what I found.
+I seldom take more than a cursory look any more since they’re so easy to find—just ride or walk around and look for broken windows and grime.
+Most of the time there isn’t much to see inside—and anything valuable or interesting has almost always been removed.
+Even so, I stopped for a moment to investigate this particular building in Su’ao, a township in Yilan, and made an intriguing discovery.

-Today I would like to take you inside an abandoned sanheyuan 三合院, a traditional Taiwanese courtyard home.
-This particular home is in Dacun 大村, a rural township in Changhua 彰化, but it is not unique.
-The Taiwanese countryside is littered with thousands of these old homes, many of which have fallen into disrepair and abandonment over the years.
+Today I would like to take you inside an abandoned sanheyuan (三合院), a traditional Taiwanese courtyard home.
+This particular home is in Dacun, a rural township in Changhua, but it is not unique.
+The Taiwanese countryside is littered with tens of thousands of these old homes, many of which have fallen into disrepair and abandonment over the years.
 I have given this place a name but it is merely a description of convenience.
 Chances are it has no formal name.